1964 split in the Communist Party of India: The CPI split and the international communist movement

-The CPSU openly patronized the Dange faction in the internal dispute in CPI, and Dange in turn was completely loyal to CPSU in its conflict with CPC.
+The CPSU openly patronized the Dange faction in the internal dispute in CPI, and Dange in turn was completely loyal to CPSU in its conflict with CCP.
 According to Ram the split was accelerated by Soviet intervention, as CPSU mistook the leftists as pro-Peking.
 After the split had occurred, CPSU and other communist parties continued to support the CPI(Right) although the CPSU occasionally made efforts to promote reconciliation between the two Indian parties.

-Once the CPC had identified Dange as supported by CPSU, they begun attacking him ferociously.
+Once the CCP had identified Dange as supported by CPSU, they began attacking him ferociously.
 Whilst the Soviet press opted not to publicize the CPI split, the Chinese press overemphasized it.
-Regarding the CPI(Left) the CPC was favourably disposed but they felt uncertainties on the alignment of the new Indian party.
-When the Government of India ordered the arrest of CPI(Left) cadres on 30 December 1964 (including P. Sundarayya, M. Basavapunniah, Gopalan and P. Ramamurthi), the CPC condemned the arrest and hailed the CPI(Left) as 'revolutionaries'.
+Regarding the CPI(Left) the CCP was favourably disposed but they felt uncertainties on the alignment of the new Indian party.
+When the Government of India ordered the arrest of CPI(Left) cadres on 30 December 1964 (including P. Sundarayya, M. Basavapunniah, Gopalan and P. Ramamurthi), the CCP condemned the arrest and hailed the CPI(Left) as 'revolutionaries'.

-The CPI(Left) would come to adopt a policy of equidistance between the CPSU and the CPC, and the pro-CPC insurrectionist wing broke away from the CPI(M) in 1968.
+The CPI(Left) would come to adopt a policy of equidistance between the CPSU and the CCP, and the pro-CCP insurrectionist wing broke away from the CPI(M) in 1968.
 The insurrectionists formed the All India Coordination Committee of Communist Revolutionaries (AICCCR), later founding the Communist Party of India (Marxist-Leninist) (CPI(ML)) in 1969.
 Per Dutt (1971) after the split "[t]he majority in the CPM leadership was of the view that revisionism had crept into the Soviet Communist Party but it was not prepared to agree that the Soviet Union had ceased to be a socialist country altogether.
 The CPM also accepted that the Chinese international line was by and large correct but not in its entirety.
 They were particularly unwilling to accept the Chinese line on India, in particular Peking's advocacy of the strategy of immediate violent revolution.
 New differences developed within the CPM between the limited and wholesale followers of Peking.
 The dominant leadership was against total identification with Peking and at its Madurai meeting in September 1967, the CPM criticized the Chinese assessment of the Indian political situation.
 E. M. S. Namboodripad, whom Peking had once depicted as a true Indian Communist, had now become an arch revisionist and Peking Radio devoted a great deal of time to attacks on him."

 Whilst the CPI(M) took an independent position towards both Moscow and Peking, it sought to break out of its international isolation.
-The Workers' Party of Korea would break the ice, as its general secretary Kim Il-Sung sent a message to P. Sundarayya, praising the CPI(M) for its Marxist-Leninist stance, its independent position (a jab at the CPSU and CPC) and sought fraternal relations between the two parties.
+The Workers' Party of Korea would break the ice, as its general secretary Kim Il Sung sent a message to P. Sundarayya, praising the CPI(M) for its Marxist-Leninist stance, its independent position (a jab at the CPSU and CCP) and sought fraternal relations between the two parties.
 The emergence of CPI(M) as a major communist party independent from both Moscow and Peking furthered the development of polycentrism within the international communist movement.